-It is important to understand the context in which this Investment Plan has been developed.
+Quote from Adam Teasdale, Head of Sixth Form, Sir John Colfox Academy It is important to understand the context in which this Investment Plan has been developed.
 Bridport is a unique place to live and visit.
 It has a reputation for independent thinking and as a centre for arts and culture.
 The twice weekly street market together with a strong independent retail offer, makes Bridport a popular destination as well as a thriving market town supporting a hinterland of rural villages.

-Bridport did seem to have survived the worse economic impacts resulting from the Covid pandemic, with the Town Centre Health Check, undertaken in July - Oct 2021, showing how footfall and business confidence had 'bounced back' to pre-2019 levels.
+Bridport did seem to have survived the worse economic impacts resulting from the Covid pandemic, with the Town Centre Health Check, undertaken between July - Oct 2021, showing how footfall and business confidence had 'bounced back' to pre-2019 levels.
 However, since 2021 feedback from retailers has been less upbeat, identifying issues with business costs, reduction in consumer spend and the impact of shop closures on the viability of the local economy.
 In October 2022 the announcement of the closure of a longstanding business, Leakers Bakery, underlines a new sense of precariousness about the economic wellbeing of the town.

-Increasingly local business is calling for invest to address issues now rather than wait for the situation to deteriorate further.
+Difficult times are ahead for our local economy.
+Local businesses are calling for investment to address emerging issues now rather than wait for the situation to deteriorate further.